SGT Brandon Korona

 Brandon spent two years recovering at Walter Reed Medical Center before returning home to Massachusetts.
 After four years of pain and a low quality of life trying to keep his left leg, Brandon made the difficult decision to have doctors amputate his lower left leg.
 He opted for an experimental surgical procedure called an Ewing Amputation at Brigham and Women’s Hospital in Boston.
 He is the second person to undergo this amputation surgery, which gives him the ability to control a robotic prosthetic with his brain, enabling him to perform complex actions and feel sensations.

 Now medically retired, Brandon has become quite the athlete.
 He plays football on the Wounded Warrior football team and is also training for the 2020 Boston Marathon.
-He works at BAE Systems as a supply chain planner and co-owns a business called The Dance Shoppe, LLC, with his wife, Chelsea, in Dracut, Mass.
-He is also currently pursuing a master’s degree in operation and project management at Southern New Hampshire University.
+He works at BAE Systems as a supply chain planner, and co-owns a business called The Dance Shoppe, LLC, with his wife, Chelsea, in Dracut, Mass.
+He is currently pursuing a master’s degree in operations and project management at Southern New Hampshire University.